 It is common for women to be diagnosed with a mild decline in thyroid hormone—termed subclinical hypothyroidism—during pregnancy.
 A new study published in the Canadian Medical Association Journal (CMAJ) suggests testing for and treating subclinical hypothyroidism early in pregnancy may be subjecting women and their babies to overscreening and overtreatment.

 Looking at data from 188,000 Canadian pregnancies, more than half of women who did not have thyroid disease prior to pregnancy were tested during their first trimester and not again while pregnant.
 In about 5,050 of those pregnancies, women with subclinical TSH results were prescribed medication for the condition, although TSH levels often stabilize as a pregnancy progresses.

 Further, 44 percent of those diagnosed continued to take the medication after giving birth, and about one-third continued taking the substitute thyroid hormone during the postpartum year.
 As noted by researchers, “Current patterns of practice for TSH testing and management may contribute to overdiagnosis and overtreatment of women during pregnancy and post-partum.”

 Appropriate medication practices can be a lifesaver.
 Inappropriate medication practices can unnecessarily expose pregnant women and their babies to medications they do not need.

 Our trusted legal team helps you in Baltimore, Washington, D.C., and throughout the country

-Schochor and Staton, P.A. is a leading medical malpractice law firm with a strong track record of winning complex cases for those harmed by healthcare providers.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a strong track record of winning complex cases for those harmed by healthcare providers.
 If you were seriously injured when you sought healthcare, contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.